Social issues in China

-Social issues in China are wide-ranging, and are a combined result of Chinese economic reforms set in place in the late 1970s, the nation's political and cultural history, and an immense population.
-Due to the significant number of social problems that have existed throughout the country, China's government has faced difficulty in trying to remedy the issues.
-Many of these issues are exposed by the Chinese media, while subjects that may contain politically sensitive issues may be censored.
-Some academics hold that China's fragile social balance, combined with a bubble economy makes China a very unstable country, while others argue China's societal trends have created a balance to sustain itself.
+Social issues in the People's Republic of China are wide-ranging, and are often a combined result of Chinese economic reforms set in place in the late 1970s, the nation's political and cultural history, and an immense population.
+Some of these issues are exposed by the Chinese media, while subjects that may contain politically sensitive issues for the Chinese Communist Party (CCP) are censored.
+Some academics hold that the People's Republic of China's fragile social balance, combined with a bubble economy makes it a very unstable country, while others argue China's societal trends have created a balance to sustain itself.